Global-Health-Engineering/group-safety/01-operational-safety/appendices/04_operating_instructions_user_manuals_SOPs.md

 ### Laser cutter

-1. Never leave the laser cutter unattended
+1. Never leave the laser cutter unattended.
-2. Keep the door to the laser cutter closed for 20-30 seconds after the job is done so all the fumes are ventilated.
+2. Never cut highly reflective materials on the laser cutter.
+3. Never cut PVC on the laser cutter.
+For the full list of materials suitable for cutting/engraving, see the user manual.
-3. Dead man switch - a job can be stopped with the stop button on the controll panel; press it in case of emergency.
+4. Dead man switch - a job can be stopped with the stop button on the control panel; press it in case of emergency.
-4. Place the material on the laser cutter mesh table.
-The material cannot exceed 1016 mm $\times$ 610 mm.
 5. Turn the key all the way to the right, just like you were starting up a car.
-6. The machine will run several self checks, do not open the door when it does it.
+6. The machine will run several self-checks, do not open the door when it does it.
+7. Adjust the flaps for fume evacuation, depending on the size and type of the material you are cutting.
-7. Inert the material on the table, tape it down if the material is bended.
+8. Place the material on the laser cutter mesh table.
+The material cannot exceed 1016 mm x 610 mm.
+Tape it down, if it is bent.
 Sheet needs to lay as flat as possible.
-8. Press buttons on the control panel to move the table up and down to focus the laser with the focussing tool.
+9. Press buttons on the control panel to move the table up and down to focus the laser, using the focusing tool.
-9. Import files to the Trotec Ruby software.
+10. Import files to the Trotec Ruby software.
-10. Set all lines to be cut (red) and engraved (black).
+11. Set all lines to be cut (red) and engraved (black).
-11. Select material or laser speed and power.
+12. Select material and/or laser speed and power.
-12. Start the job making.
-Make sure that the ventilation starts automatically; if it does not, press the button on the fume cleaner.
+13. Start the job.
+Make sure that the ventilation starts automatically; if it does not, press the button on the fume filter.
-13. If fumes are accumulating in the laser cutter, increase the power of the fume cleaner.
+14. If fumes are accumulating in the laser cutter, increase the power of the fume filter.
+15. Keep the door to the laser cutter closed for 20-30 seconds after the job is done so all the fumes are ventilated.
-14. Open the laser cutter only after the job is done and all the fumes are evacuated from the laser cutter.
+16. Open the laser cutter only after the job is done and all the fumes are evacuated.

 ### Drill press